Information for scientists

-Further information about the collection and requests for data or loans should be directed to Matthew Halley, Interim Curator of Birds.
+Further information about the collection and requests for data or loans should be directed to Matthew Halley, Assistant Curator of Birds.

 - Consists of more than 2 million specimens, making it the tenth largest collection in North America.
 The 250,000 lots, of which 220,000 are catalogued, represent more than 18,000 species.

 - Worldwide in scope and covering all seven living classes of mollusks, holdings comprise marine Gastropoda (50%), land and freshwater Gastropoda (25%), marine Bivalvia (15%), and freshwater Bivalvia (5%).